 From FY98 to FY08 the statewide rate of reported cases of child sex abuse to DCFS increased very slightly (from 266 to 268 per 100,000 youth age 0 to 17).
-During the same time period, there was a 9 percent decrease in the rate of reported cases in the Southern region and a 4 percent decrease in the Northern region outside Cook County.
-By contrast, there was an 18 percent increase in the Central region, and a 1 percent increase in Cook County.
+During the same time period, there was a less than a 1 percent decrease in the rate of reported cases in the Northern region outside Cook County.
+By contrast, there was a 7 percent increase in the Southern region, a 1 percent increase in the Central region, and a 1 percent increase in Cook County.